Tinkerforge/doc/en/source/Kits/WeatherStation/PythonToCosm.rst

 We retrieve the old value, min_value and max_value, calculate the new min/max and update it.
-If there aren't any values stored for a given identifier, we catch the occuring exception and add the identifier as a new key to the dict.
+If there aren't any values stored for a given identifier, we catch the occurring exception and add the identifier as a new key to the dict.

 The Weather Station code itself we can base on the code from the